einbahnstrasse/Goldford-MTEC1003/index.markdown

 * Use Slack for easy communications with your classmates as well — you can DM individuals or selected groups.

 ### VIII.
 General Schedule of Topics
-_Please note: Our schedule of topics and their precise order may change.
-See the [SCHEDULE TAB](/Goldford-MTEC1003-OL04/schedule.html){:target="_blank"} for a precise breakdown of all tutorials, assignments, and other resources as the semester develops._
+_Please note: Our schedule of topics and their precise order may change._
+_See the [SCHEDULE TAB](/Goldford-MTEC1003-OL04/schedule.html){:target="_blank"} for a precise breakdown of all tutorials, assignments, and other resources as the semester develops._
+_For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](grading.html){:target="_blank"}_

 <div class="schedulingtable">
 <table>